ibshaya/Video-Game-Genre-Classifier/README.md

 # Video Game Genre Classifier

-A **multi-label, multi-modal** classification system that predicts video game genres from text metadata (title + description) and in-game screenshots, using transformer ensembles and stacking.
+A **multi-label, multi-modal** classification model that predicts video game genres from text metadata (title + description) and in-game screenshots, using transformer ensembles and stacking.

 ---